CodeGlassDotIO/Docs/pages/about.md

 permalink: /about/
 ---

-# About Us
+# About CodeGlass
-We're CodeGlass, an ambitious startup based in the Netherlands, dedicated to building the ultimate next-generation profiler and tooling — accessible to everyone.
+CodeGlass is an ambitious developer tooling company based in the Netherlands.
+We are focused on building the next-generation profiler—designed for real-world complexity and accessible to engineers at every level.

-We’re already making significant strides with the current version of CodeGlass, but there’s still much more on our roadmap.
-With your support, we’ll bring those ideas to life.
+While the current version of CodeGlass already delivers meaningful insights, our roadmap includes significant enhancements that will continue to push boundaries.
+Your feedback and engagement help shape what comes next.

-## Our Vision.
+## Our Vision
-To develop the best solution in full transparency, free from marketing gimmicks, making it truly available to all.
+To build the most effective, transparent developer tooling—free from marketing fluff, driven by real user needs, and available to all.

-## Open Source promise
+## Open Source Commitment
-While CodeGlass isn’t open-source, if the day ever comes when no one is left to support it, we’ll release the source code for free.
-That way, others can learn from it, and you won’t have to worry about losing access.
-<br/><br/>
+CodeGlass is not currently open-source.
+However, in the unlikely event that development ceases, we commit to releasing the source code freely.
+This ensures the community retains access, can continue learning from it, and is not left without support.

-# Support and Contact
+# Support & Contact
-If you are searching for support please check out the [troubleshooting page](../_docs/Troubleshooting.md).

-For contact check out the [contact page](contact.md).
+For technical assistance, refer to the [Troubleshooting guide](../_docs/Troubleshooting.md).

+To get in touch, visit the [Contact page](contact.md).